hauolinalani/hauoliobrien.github.io/essays/smartquestions.md

 published: true
 labels:
   - StackOverflow
-  -Python/JavaScript
+  - Python/JavaScript
 ---

-The Art of Asking Smart Questions
+# The Art of Asking Smart Questions

-In the ever changing and dynamic world of Software Engineering, one thing remains constant:
+In the ever-changing and dynamic world of Software Engineering, one thing remains constant:
 Effective communication is crucial to successful collaboration within software engineering.
 One way this manifests is in the art of asking smart questions.
-You may have heard of the term, “there is no such thing as a dumb question,” which may be true, but there are ways to better express questions using tools you already have at your advantage.
-Giving more information, being precise and informative about your problem, checking other resources such as Google, and describing your problems symptoms and not your own, are all some to name by Eric Raymond, in his guideline article about asking questions in a “smart” way.
+You may have heard of the term, “There is no such thing as a dumb question,” which may be true, but there are ways to better express questions using tools you already have at your advantage.
+Giving more information, being precise and informative about your problem, checking other resources such as Google, and describing your problem's symptoms and not your own, are all some techniques mentioned by Eric Raymond in his guideline article about asking questions in a “smart” way.

-To set the record straight, the term “smart” isn’t meant in a literal way, you don’t need to be a rocket scientist with multiple PhD’s to be qualified to ask a smart question.
+To set the record straight, the term “smart” isn’t meant in a literal way; you don’t need to be a rocket scientist with multiple PhD’s to be qualified to ask a smart question.
 Asking a smart question comes from the techniques and information you are supplying within your question, how you are presenting your question, and if your question is applicable and solvable with the information you’ve given.
-They are not merely a formality, but a pathway to efficient problem-solving, knowledge-sharing, and contributing to a positive community atmosphere.
+They are not merely a formality but a pathway to efficient problem-solving, knowledge-sharing, and contributing to a positive community atmosphere.
 Software developers face complex challenges, and the ability to articulate questions thoughtfully can significantly impact the quality of assistance they receive.